Skip to main content

 6

-Speed- or cost-sensitive triage at scale → neither of these models. o3, GPT-5, and Opus 4.7 are all expensive.
-Classification, routing, summarization of short documents, simple transformations — route to smaller models (GPT-4o mini, Claude Haiku, Gemini Flash).
+Speed- or cost-sensitive triage at scale → none of these models.
+GPT-5.5, Opus 4.8, and Gemini 3.1 Pro are all expensive.
+Classification, routing, summarization of short documents, simple transformations — route to smaller models (GPT-5.4 nano, Claude Haiku 4.5, Gemini 2.5 Flash-Lite).
 Using a flagship model for tasks a smaller model handles well is a cost and latency problem.

 7